CallumBoase/knack-api-helper/npm-ignored/how-to-publish-to-npm.md

 This repo is published on NPM under knack-api-helper

 # WHAT DOES THE BROWSERIFY BUILD COMMAND MEAN?
-browserify --ignore node-fetch --standalone KnackAPI knack-api-helper.js > browser.js
+browserify --ignore node-fetch --ignore form-data --standalone KnackAPI knack-api-helper.js > browser.js

 1. Run browserify

 2. Ignore node-fetch (ie don't bundle node-fetch into the bundle) We ignore node-fetch because this emulates the native fetch() API in browser for nodeJS, so it would be pointless to provide this to the browser node-fetch is used in the dependency of knack-api-helper: @callum.boase/fetch

+2b.
+Ignore form-data (ie don't bundle form-data into the bundle) Similar to node-fetch.
+FormData is a browser-only api, so we only need to include it when running in nodeJS.
+Therefore exclude it for bundling for browser.

 3.--standalone KnackAPI
 This makes module.exports = KnackAPI available outside the browserify bundled code in the global scope of browser javascript.